umarhassan-mitodl/24.914-spring-2019/content/pages/assignments/final-paper.md

 ### Syntactic change

 Identify a recent syntactic change.
 Come up with analyses of the ‘before’ and ‘after’ grammars, and propose/test hypotheses concerning the mechanism for getting from one to the other (e.g. reinterpretation of ambiguous input).
 A candidate change: The recent rise in double ‘is’ constructions, as in ‘The funny thing is is that Lisa was there too.’
-See the Yale Grammatical Diversity Project's {{% resource_link "96c888c5-2f4c-42b4-ac2e-573feb432d94" "\"Double _is_\"" %}} for more information.
+See the Yale Grammatical Diversity Project's ["Double _is_"](https://ygdp.yale.edu/phenomena/double-is) for more information.